shengmo0210/nekoray/README.md

 - Custom Config
 - Custom Core

-## 订阅 / Subscription
+## Subscription

-- Raw: some widely used formats (like Shadowsocks, Clash and v2rayN)
-- 原始格式: 一些广泛使用的格式 (如 Shadowsocks、Clash 和 v2rayN)
+We support widely used link formats(like Shadowsocks, Clash and v2rayN) as well as custom outbound and custom configs.
+The subscription file can contain commented lines(starting with // or #, empty lines are ignored as well), JSON strings(can be human-readable or compact) and import links(each link should be on a separate line).

 ## Credits